arm-developer-tools/windowsperf-vs-extension/doc/sdk/wperf-client.md

 - `(string stdOutput, string stdError) ExecuteAwaitedCommand(params string[] args)`: This private method runs a Wperf command, specified by the `args` parameter, and waits for the command to complete.
 It returns the standard output and standard error from the command.

 - `(WperfVersion output, string stdError) GetVersion()`: This public method executes the `wperf -version -json` command and returns the output.
 The standard output is deserialized into a `WperfVersion` object and returned, along with the standard error.
+[Read more...](../wperf-outputs/wperf-versiom.md)

+- `(WperfList output, string stdError) GetEventList()`: This public method executes the `wperf list -json` command and returns the output.
+The standard output is deserialized into a `WperfList` object and returned, along with the standard error.
+[Read more...](../wperf-outputs/wperf-list.md)

 ## Usage Example